dingocoin/dingocoin-js-addressing/README.md

 # @dingocoin-js/addressing
-Dingocoin address manipulation utils for JavaScript.
+JavaScript util library for manipulating Dingocoin addresses.
 It allows you to easily create Dingocoin private keys, convert them into Dingocoin addresses; to validate Dingocoin addresses, and to export and import your private keys.

 ## Installation
 `npm install @dingocoin-js/addressing`